semgrep/semgrep-docs/docs/kb/semgrep-ci/scan-monorepo-in-parts.md

     /src/moduleC
     /src/moduleD

 Then splitting its scans into four separate scans, one for each module, would provide a logical separation for findings.
+In general, we recommend modules to not exceed ~100,000 lines of code in order to keep optimal scan time and efficiency.

 After choosing a logical split, use the `--include` flag ([see CLI reference](/docs/cli-reference)) with the relevant path to only scan files in that module's code path: